 Cellist Carlyn Kessler, whose performances have been praised as "stunning" (ClevelandClassical), enjoys a multifaceted career as a performer, educator, and arts administrator.
-Currently based in San Francisco, Carlyn graduated from the Cleveland Institute of Music, where she earned her Master of Music in Cello Performance and Suzuki Pedagogy and Bachelor of Music degree as a student of renowned performers and pedagogues Sharon Robinson and Melissa Kraut.
+Currently based in San Francisco, Carlyn is a graduate of Cleveland Institute of Music, where she earned her Master of Music degree in Cello Performance and Suzuki Pedagogy and Bachelor of Music as a student of renowned performers and pedagogues Sharon Robinson and Melissa Kraut.

 Carlyn has performed throughout the Northeast in venues ranging from Carnegie Hall to the Chautauqua Institution, as well as in Canada and England.
 She has participated in numerous summer music festivals including Mendocino Music Festival, Chamber Music Academy at Domaine Forget, Toronto Summer Music Festival, Banff Chamber Music Residency, Banff Master Classes and Festival Orchestra where she served as principal cellist, the London Master Classes, Yellow Barn Young Artists Program, Meadowmount School of Music, and Bowdoin International Music Festival.
 Carlyn has performed in numerous orchestral settings including the Stockton Symphony, Suburban Symphony Orchestra (principal cellist), CityMusic Cleveland Chamber Orchestra, Cleveland Opera Theater, CIM Orchestra (served as principal cellist), and Banff Festival Orchestra/Opera Orchestra (served as principal cellist), among others.